cjam/DevelopmentVM/puppet_modules/mongodb/README.md

 Set to true to enable a simple REST interface.
 Default: false

 #####`slowms`
 Sets the threshold for mongod to consider a query “slow” for the database profiler.
 Default: 100 ms

 #####`keyfile`
 Specify the path to a key file to store authentication information.
 This option is only useful for the connection between replica set members.
 Default: None

 #####`master`
 Set to true to configure the current instance to act as master instance in a replication configuration.
 Default: False  *Note*: deprecated – use replica sets

+#####`set_parameter`
+Specify extra configuration file parameters (i.e. textSearchEnabled=true).
+Default: None

 #####`slave`
 Set to true to configure the current instance to act as slave instance in a